 Franks played once for Boro in the Premier League in 2009 and remained on the books at his boyhood club for three more years in the Championship before departing in search of regular first-team football.

-He found that for three years at Hartlepool and now, after spells in the Scottish Premiership and the National League, he is preparing for his second season with top Icelandic side IBV.
+He found that for three years at Hartlepool and then, after spells in the Scottish Premiership and the National League, spent two seasons with top Icelandic side IBV.

 “I had a call about coming over to Iceland and another English lad, David Atkinson, who was there at the time, spoke to me about moving there, too,” Franks says.